Command line basics

 To learn more about what arguments are available to any of the command line programs you run, you can use the man, or manual, command.
 This command will open the user manual for the given command.

-man lsto view all of the options available when listing files with ls.
+Try typing man ls to view all of the options available when listing files with ls.
+Use the ‘q’ key to exit the manual information.

 Moving around